YongoDavid/Demo-2024/README.md

 if i am not able to sort out this latptop screen view today i will just leave it and move on to the functionality of this website because there is no time to waste here

-laptop screen design going well , i need to finish it by todat in other to move on to the functionality
+laptop screen design going well , i need to finish it by todat in other to move on to the functionality footer area needs some work to be done to it , but for now it is ok